 American Express High Yield Savings Account Review Summary

-I highly recommend this savings account if you want a liquid investment that will actually pay you some interest.
+I recommend this savings account if you want an easily accessible investment that will actually pay you some interest.
 It’s a great addition to a local checking account, and you can easily transfer money between the two.

-Don’t let you money sit in checking and earn nothing, open up an AmEx High Yield Savings Account today.
+Don’t let you money sit in checking and earn nothing, open up a High Yield Savings Account today.